Rick Scott: Plan to Rescue America

 On February 22, 2022, Scott released his controversial 11-Point Plan to Rescue America in response to Democratic criticism that Republicans were unwilling to provide any kind of agenda should they win the House and/or Senate that year.
 Particularly singled out were a proposal that would force all Americans to pay at least some income tax "to have skin in the game" and one that would make all federal legislation sunset within five years.
 While the latter proposal did not mention any specific legislation, Social Security and Medicare were singled out elsewhere as programs that could be affected.
-Other proposals in the plan included closing the United States Department of Education, punishing universities that practice affirmative action, stripping all funding from sanctuary cities, completing the Trump wall, reducing the size of the federal government and its workforce, mandatory voter ID, increasing police funding and law and order policies, mandating the Pledge of Allegiance in schools, allowing legal action against social media platforms for deplatforming, banning transgender women from participating in women's sports, banning the supposed teaching of critical race theory, expanding religious freedom, and various attacks on "wokeness" and diversity training.
+Other proposals in the plan included closing the United States Department of Education, punishing universities that practice affirmative action, stripping all funding from sanctuary cities, completing the Mexico–United States border wall, reducing the size of the federal government and its workforce, mandatory voter ID, increasing police funding and law and order policies, mandating the Pledge of Allegiance in schools, allowing legal action against social media platforms for deplatforming, banning transgender women from participating in women's sports, banning the supposed teaching of critical race theory, expanding religious freedom, and various attacks on "wokeness" and diversity training.

 Democrats, including President Biden, strongly attacked the plan.
 The Republican response was mixed.
 Senate Minority Leader Mitch McConnell criticized the provisions on income tax and sunsetting federal legislation, and Senator John Cornyn said the plan "is not an approach embraced by the entire Republican conference" and not something that should be focused on until after the election.
 Senator Ron Johnson said he supported Scott for releasing his platform and agreed with most of it.
 Senators Mike Braun and Tommy Tuberville also praised the platform.

 On June 8, 2022, Scott released a revision of the plan that replaced the income tax proposal with a proposal not to provide government assistance to "able-bodied Americans under 60 [without] young children or incapacitated dependents" who are not working.
 He also added a 12th point containing various tax proposals and clarifying that the plan "cuts taxes", in response to Biden's criticisms of his income tax proposal.

+Senate Majority Leader election

+After the November 2024 U.S. elections, in which Republicans carried the Senate, Scott was one of three announced candidates to be the next Senate Majority Leader in a race to replace the retiring Mitch McConnell.
+The others were John Thune and John Cornyn.
+Senator Mike Lee hosted a candidate forum on November 12.
+The election was held on November 13 by secret ballot.
+Scott was eliminated on the first ballot with 13 votes, and Thune won on the second with 29.